Michael Forest

 Gerald Michael Charlebois (born April 17, 1929), better known as Michael Forest, is an American actor who provides the voices for many animated titles, and played the god Apollo on Star Trek.

+Personal life

+Forest was married to Diana Hale, an actress, acting coach, and theatre teacher, for over fifty years.
+The couple married in the late 1960s or early 1970s and remained together until Hale’s death in 2022.
+Their long marriage was noted by colleagues as an example of stability and dedication within the entertainment industry.

 Early life

 Forest was born in Harvey, North Dakota and moved with his family at a very early age to Seattle, Washington.
 He graduated with a B.A. in English and Drama from San Jose State University.